 The menu is used for functions like creating a new document, opening an already saved document, saving a document, printing, and page set up.

 For example to save a document for the first time, click on file save as.
 A dialogue box appears where you will select save in.
 This is the location you want to save your document.

 This could be on my documents, desktop or my computer where you select perhaps a removable storage device.
 After selecting the location, remember to indicate the name of your file down where it is written file name.

 Note: When you create a new document, the first thing you should do is to save it.
 Then as you keep typing or making new changes, you should keep on saving the changes you are making.

-This can be done by clicking on file save, clicking save icon on the tool bar, or alternatively, pressing Ctrl and S key simultaneously on your keyboard – a very important and easy to use shortcut.
-What new computer users don’t understand is, failure to save your file, if power goes off, it will be lost.
+This can be done by clicking on file save, clicking the save icon on the toolbar, or pressing Ctrl and S key simultaneously on your keyboard – a very important and easy to use the shortcut.
+What new computer users don’t understand is, failure to save your file, if the power goes off, it will be lost.

 File Menu of WordPad